Graduate Students

 Arunjana Das (she/ her/ hers) is a PhD Candidate in the Department of Theology and Religious Studies.
 Her dissertation project comprises a comparative theological study of Hindu and Christian political theologies around resistance, liberation, and peace.
 Originally from Assam, the land of tea in India, Arunjana has a B.Tech.
 (Bachelor of Technology) in Mechanical Engineering from the Indian Institute of Technology, New Delhi, India; an M.A. in International Affairs from American University; an M.A. in Theology and Religious Studies from Georgetown University; an M.A. in Journalism and Public Affairs from American University in Washington, D.C., and a Diplôme d’Université in International Nuclear Law from the University of Montpellier, France.
 Her research interests generally include: Hindu and Christian theologies, peace studies, global governance, and nuclear disarmament.

-She is currently learning Sattriya Nritya, a 15 th -century Vaiṣṇava classical dance form from Assam.
+She is currently learning Sattriya Nritya, a 15th-century Vaiṣṇava classical dance form from Assam.
 She loves going running and spending quality time with Captain Curie Das (her puppy), her family, and her friends.
 Her ardent wish is to have Hermione Granger’s Time-turner.

 Jordan Denari Duffner